nzakas/understandinges6/manuscript/09-Classes.md

 * `Set`
 * Typed Arrays (discussed in Chapter 10)

-Each of these types has default `@@species` property that returns `this`, meaning that the property will always return the constructor function.
+Each of these types has default `Symbol.species` property that returns `this`, meaning that the property will always return the constructor function.
 If you were to implement that functionality on a custom class, the code would look like this:

 ```js
 // several builtin types use species similar to this